commitsovercoffee/key-probe/README.md

 ### Installation

-1. Clone the repository or download the source code of the Keyboard Tester App.
+1. Clone the repository or download the source code.
 2. Open a terminal or command prompt and navigate to the project directory.
 3. Run the command `npm install`.